emrecura11/DesignPatternProject/README.md

 # THE DESIGN PATTERNS THAT WE USED

-We used three design patterns in our project.
+I used three design patterns in our project.
 They are:

 ■ Factory Method Pattern